 6. Pennsylvania’s Megan’s Law has been ruled Unconstitutional several times.

-The current version of Megan’s Law was signed into law in 2018 after the case of Muniz, where the Court found that the registration process was invasive enough to be considered punishment.
+The current version of Megan’s Law was signed into law in 2018 after the case of Muniz, where the Court found that the previous registration process was invasive enough to be considered punishment.

 The Supreme Court heard the case of Torsilieri v Commonwealth of PA in 2019.
 It was sent back to a lower court so that the Commonwealth of PA can prove to the Judges that all 22,000+ people on the sex offense registry are high risk and deserve to be on a publicly available registry accessible to anyone in the world.
 However, on Aug.
 24, 2022, a Chester County judge ruled that the Commonwealth failed to prove its case.
 The judge called PA Megan’s Law overbroad, cruel, unusual, and unconstitutional.
+Unfortunately, in May 2024 after a year of deliberations, the Supreme Court of Pennsylvania reversed the Chester County decision.

 7. Megan’s Law can cause recidivism due to multiple reasons